buildkite/docs/pages/pipelines/templates.md

 # Pipeline templates

 > 📘 Enterprise feature
-> Pipeline templates is only available on an [Enterprise](https://buildkite.com/pricing) plan.
+> Pipeline templates are only available on an [Enterprise](https://buildkite.com/pricing) plan.

 ## Overview